 When our psychologists agree to treat a couple or a family, they consider that couple or family (the treatment unit) to be the client.
 During the course of the psychologist's work with a couple or a family, they may see or speak separately with a smaller part of the treatment unit (e.g., an individual or two siblings).
 These discussions should be seen by you as a part of the work that the psychologist is doing with the family or the couple, unless otherwise indicated.
 The psychologist may need to share information learned in an individual discussion (or a discussion with only a portion of the treatment unit being present) with the entire treatment unit - that is, the family or the couple, if they are to effectively serve the unit being treated.
-The psychologist will use their best judgment as to whether, when, and to what extent they will make disclosures to the treatment unit, and will also, if appropriate, first give the individual or the smaller part of the about matters that you absolutely do not want to be shared with the treatment unit, you should consult with another psychologist who can treat you individually.
+The psychologist will use their best judgment as to whether, when, and to what extent they will make disclosures to the treatment unit, and will also, if appropriate, first give the individual or the smaller part of the treatment unit being seen the opportunity to make the disclosure.
+If you feel it necessary to talk about matters that you absolutely do not want to be shared with the treatment unit, you should consult with another psychologist who can treat you individually.
 Couple therapy begins with an evaluation of your relationship, past and present.
 Information discussed in couple therapy is for therapeutic purposes and is not intended for use in any legal proceedings involving the partners.
 Your therapist will not be able to testify for or against either party or to provide records in a court action.